ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 4. By default, the test suites use Windows PowerShell script in the SUT control adapter to configure the SUT.
-If you chose interactive mode for the SUT control adapter as described in section [Set the test suite to interactive mode](#abcd), skip this step.
+If you chose interactive mode for the SUT control adapter as described in section *Set the test suite to interactive mode*, skip this step.

 	a.
 Set the execution policy to RemoteSigned.